amargh2/amargh2/README.md

 - 👋 Hi, I’m Anthony
 - 👀 I’m interested in web development, computer networking, linux, automation, and IT in general.
-- 🌱 I’m currently learning JavaScript, HTML, and CSS through The Odin Project.
+- 🌱 I’m currently learning JavaScript, HTML, and CSS through The Odin Project, and am planning to dive into Python soon.

 <!---
 amargh2/amargh2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.